Frequently

 What will happen to the former mall buildings?

-As part of the redevelopment, the former mall buildings will be demolished to prepare the site for its new uses.
+The current proposal includes demolition of the former enclosed mall buildings to prepare the site for redevelopment.

 Will the Target still be there?

 Yes.
-The existing Target will remain in place until a new store is constructed on site, and Target expects to stay open for business throughout.
+The existing Target store is expected to remain in place until a new Target store is constructed on site.
+Target is anticipated to continue operating during that time.

 What is the timeline and planning process?

-Rental rates and sale prices have not yet been determined and will depend on market conditions at the time the homes are completed.
+Rental rates and home prices have not yet been determined.
+These will depend on market conditions at the time the homes are completed and offered for lease or sale.

 Will there be affordable housing?